Maine Water Quality at a Glance

 Why does Maine have water infrastructure challenges?

-Aging Systems: Water utilities are missing the 1% annual replacement rate for water mains, adding 10-50 years to the typical 100-year replacement cycle
+Aging Systems: Water utilities continue to fall short of the recommended 1% annual water main replacement rate, adding 10–50 years to the typical 100-year replacement cycle and increasing the risk of failures

-Funding Gaps: The state needs $60 million per year over the next 20 years for drinking water improvements, with an estimated annual shortfall of $27 million
+Funding Gaps: The state needs an estimated $60 million per year over the next 20 years for drinking water improvements, against an annual shortfall of approximately $27 million

-Rural Challenges: Smaller, rural water systems face higher per-capita costs and limited technical capacity to implement complex treatment technologies
+Rural Challenges: Smaller rural water systems face higher per-capita costs and limited technical capacity to implement the complex PFAS treatment technologies now required under the new 2026 standards

 Quality News About Your Water